rballester/bnsobol/README.md

 ## Why *bnsobol*?

 Estimating Sobol indices is computationally hard, with brute-force or Monte Carlo estimation methods usually requiring millions of samples.
-Instead of taking expensive samples, this method exploits the network structure and can compute each Sobol index exactly using a few network marginalization queries only.
-Running times for *bnsobol* depend on each network's topology, but you can expect <1 second per index for most networks with <100 variables.
+In our case, each sample would require inference in a Bayesian network, which has a significant computational cost.
+Instead of expensive sampling, this method exploits the network structure and can compute each Sobol index exactly using a few network marginalization queries only.
+Running times for *bnsobol* will of course depend on each network's topology, but you can expect <1 second per index for most networks with <100 variables.

 ## Installation